 These baby led weaning hash brown potato cakes can be batch cooked and stored in the fridge or frozen.
 As always, make sure they’re fully defrosted before reheating and reheat in the toaster or under the grill for 5-10 minutes.
 Alternately, they can be served cold.

-You can serve them whole or cut into strips, depending on how old your baby is.
+You can serve the baby potato cakes whole or cut into strips, depending on how old your baby is.
 They’re perfect to throw into a lunchbox for a snack on the go and are a rest accompaniment to an evening meal main dish of fish or meat.

-Let me know if you try them and what you think.
+Let me know if you try these baby potato cakes and what you think.
 I literally cannot stop myself from eating them when I make a batch!